-Where renegotiating a memorandum of understanding or negotiating a successor memorandum of under-standingunderstanding, the name of the memorandum of under-standingunderstanding:
+Where renegotiating a memorandum of understanding or negotiating a successor memorandum of under standingunderstanding, the name of the memorandum of understanding:

 In case of multiple items of business under the same category, lines may be added and the location of information may be reformatted to eliminate unnecessary duplication and space, so long as the relationship of information concerning the same item is reasonably clear to the reader.
-As an alternative to the inclusion of lengthy lists of names or other information in the agenda, or as a means of adding items to an earlier completed agenda, the agenda may incorporate by reference separately prepared documents containing the required information, so long as copies of those documents are posted adjacent to the agenda within the time periods required by Government Code Sections 54954.2 and 54956 and provided with any mailed or delivered notices required by Sections 54954.1 or 54956.
+As an alternative to the inclusion of lengthy lists of names or other information in the agenda, or as a means of adding items to an earlier completed agenda, the agenda may incorporate by reference separately prepared documents containing the required information, so long as copies of those documents are posted adjacent to the agenda within the time periods required by Government Code Sections 54954.2 or its successor and 54956 or its successor and provided with any mailed or delivered notices required by Sections 54954.1 or 54956.
 (Added by Ord.
 265-93, App.
 8/18/93; amended by Proposition G, 11/2/99)